mediafly/extensions-documentation/interactives.md

 #### Add item to a Collection
 *mflyCommands.js:* mflyCommands.addItemToCollection(_collection ID_, _item ID_) <br>
 *URL:* mfly://data/addItemToCollection?id=[collection ID]&item=[item ID] <br>
 *Description:* Adds the item to the Collection.
 If Collection exists and it can be created, response code is 200.
-If Collection does not exist, response code is 404 with body "Collection not found.".
+If Collection does not exist, response code is 404 with body { "message": "Collection not found." }.
 If item does not exist, response code is 404 with body "Item not found."

 	Example:
 		mflyCommands.addItemToCollection("collection2id", "item4id");